-The duration of the trek depends on the region of the trek and on interests which you have generally speaking, your trek can range from 2-3 days to month time or longer periods if you wish.
+The duration of the trek depends on the region of the trek and on interests which you have.Generally speaking, your trek can range from 2-3 days to month or longer periods if you wish.
 Even the same trek can be of a different duration for different trekkers depending on their wishes and interests on the route.

-Nepal is the best destination for the tourism activities throughout the year, however; there are four distinct trekking seasons in Nepal.
+Nepal welcomes visitors throughout the year, however; there are four distinct trekking seasons in Nepal.
 Each season has its distinctive attractions to offer.
 The seasons can be classified as follows:

 Autumn (Sept. - Nov):

-Autumn is the best time to experience the trekking in the Himalayas, which offers an excellent weather and exhilarating mountain views and one can experience the the festival and culture of Nepal as the biggest festival of Nepal fall in this season, such as Dashain and Tihar (Deewali) which occur in October and November.
+Autumn is the best time to experience trekking in the Himalayas, it offers excellent weather and exhilarating mountain views.It is also a time of year for festivals so it is a great time to soak up the culture of Nepal.The two biggest festivals of Nepal fall in this season.
+Dashain and Tihar (Deewali) which occur in October and November.

 Winter (Dec. - Feb.):

-Winter season is noted for occasional snowfall only at higher elevations.
-Hence it is ideal for trekking at lower elevation, generally below 3000 meters and it is good time for the having adventure activities such as mountain bike, Bungee Jumping, cycling tour, paragliding, river adventure and jungle Safari.
+Winter season is noted for occasional snowfall at higher elevations.
+Hence it is ideal for trekking at lower elevations, generally below 3000 meters.It is also a good time for participating in adventure activities such as mountain biking, Bungee jumping Paragliding and White water rafting.

 Spring (Mar. - May):

-Different varieties of wild flowers, most exceptionally the rhododendrons, make the hillside above 3000 meters a haunting paradise during this season.
-It is mildly warm at lower elevations, and at higher elevations over 4000 meters, the mountain views are excellent and temperature is quite moderate.
-This season is the best time to have the mountain expedition, peak climbing, trekking and hiking in Nepal.
+This is also a lovely time to trek,different varieties of wild flowers, most exceptionally the rhododendrons, make the hillsides a clourful haunting paradise during this season.
+It is warm at lower elevations, and at higher elevations over 4000 meters, the mountain views are excellent with the temperature still quite moderate during the day.
+This season is the best time for mountain expeditions, peak climbing, trekking and hiking in Nepal.

 Summer (June - Aug.):